 'Seed knowledge is eroding even faster than seed biodiversity.'

 For the home grower, the practice of saving seed, once common place due to necessity, has now largely been replaced by our reliance on the seed companies.
 We no longer hold the knowledge of how to save seed and keep it pure.
 It is simply easier to buy the packet of seeds from the store.

-We recognise that the success of 'The Living Seed Project (Australia)' can only be achieved through the education of our registered home growers in traditional methods of seed saving.
+We recognise that the success of 'The Living Seed Project (Australia)' can only be achieved through the education of our registered home growers and members in traditional methods of seed saving.